UCLL-Full-stack/project2425-ti-group4-16/README.md

 **Evently** is a full-stack web application that allows users to explore upcoming events by category, location, and date — and register for their favorites.
 Users can create accounts to manage bookings and receive event updates.
-Admins can create and manage events, edit details (date, place, price), and track attendees and revenue.

 ---